jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 296C Effect of transfer of specified functions, duties, or powers
-(1) On and from the date specified for the purpose in the relevant order under section 296B,— (a) an approved service delivery organisation has the specified functions, duties, and powers under the relevant provisions of this Act or the Fisheries Act 1983 specified in the order, and may perform or exercise those functions, duties, or powers as if they had been conferred or imposed on the organisation directly by the relevant enactment; and
+(1) On and from the date specified for the purpose in the relevant order under section 296B,— (a) an approved service delivery organisation has the specified functions, duties, and powers under the relevant provisions of this Act specified in the order, and may perform or exercise those functions, duties, or powers as if they had been conferred or imposed on the organisation directly by the relevant enactment; and
-  (b) references to the chief executive (however expressed) in the provisions of this Act or the Fisheries Act 1983 specified in the order must be read as references to the approved service delivery organisation.
+  (b) references to the chief executive (however expressed) in the provisions of this Act specified in the order must be read as references to the approved service delivery organisation.
 (2) An approved service delivery organisation is responsible to the Minister for ensuring that the specified functions, duties, or powers transferred to the organisation are performed or exercised in accordance with—
   (a) all applicable standards and specifications; and (b) all applicable directions given by the Minister under section 296Q.